Adapting to a New Culture in 2023: Step by…

 Sometimes, being the “different person” opens doors to great opportunities.
 This is a point that people miss when trying to understand cultural adaptation.

-In Poland, it is normal that younger people come to talk to me in English, since I look like a foreigner, and when I answer in their language, I hear nice compliments and salutations for learning their idiom.
-The same would be if a westerner moved to Thailand and mastered Thai.
+In Poland, it is normal for younger people to come to talk to me in English since I look like a foreigner, and when I answer in their language, I hear nice compliments and salutations for learning their idiom.
+The same would happen if a Westerner moved to Thailand and mastered Thai.
 Inside homogeneous countries, with a quick look people will know you are a foreigner and while this may alarm some expatriates, it is a significant chance to surprise and earn the local admiration.

 (However, I still cannot adapt myself to the non-sensical idea of Breakdance in the Olympic Games, but that is a subject for another article).